 Here are answers to some frequently asked questions.
-If you have any other questions do not hesitate to contact the Subsidized Share Coordinator via email at firstname.lastname@example.org or Contact Us.
-Please allow at least one day for a response.
+If you have any other questions do not hesitate to contact the Subsidized Share Coordinator via email at firstname.lastname@example.org, or fill in the form on our Contact page

 How much does a subsidized share cost?

 The regular cost of a 2017 Summer Vegetable Share is $560, but if you qualify for a subsidized share, your cost is only $270 for a full share or $135 for a half share.
 The regular cost of a 2017 Summer Fruit Share is $122, but if you qualify for a subsidized share, you pay $60 for a full share or $30 for a half share.

 What if I can’t pay the cost of a subsidized share all at once when signing up?

 What happens if I apply for a subsidized share, but do not qualify?
 Can I still buy a vegetable share at the regular cost?

 Yes, the process has been arranged so that those who do not qualify, but would still like to purchase a share at full cost, will be able to do so.